Glazzes/borealys/README.md

 ### Behaviour
-- Users will send their code along with the selected language name and version, if available, user's code will be run against the selected language, either if the code succeeds or fails, the output of this process will be sent in the http response along a status code representing the final state of the operation.
+- Users will send their code along with the selected language name and version, if available, user's code will be run against the selected language, if the code succeeds the stdout of the executed code will be sent in the response, if your code can not be executed lets say by a missing `;` you will get the stderr back

+### Supported languages
+Hopefully in their newest versions!
+- Bash
+- Go
+- Java
+- Kotlin
+- Node (javascript)
+- Python

 ### Api endpoints
 - GET /api/languages => returns an array of all the available languages,